AnaG0307/favbooks-v3/README.md

 ## **Marketing and SEO**

 #### **Marketing**
+FavBOOKS is a business to customer e-commerce platform with a physical shop in central London as well.
+The site is built and designed to sell books to the user and inform customers about any news throught the newsletter.

 The following questions were answered previous to the implementation stage to ensure that the needs of the user were met.
 During the implementation stage the points below described were implemented or will be implemented in future features.

 - **What do your users need?**